Amazon to add 75,000 jobs as online orders surge

 “We know many people have been economically impacted as jobs in areas like hospitality, restaurants and travel are lost or furloughed as part of this crisis and we welcome anyone out of work to join us at Amazon until things return to normal and their past employer is able to bring them back,” the company said in a blog post.

-Some unions and elected officials have criticized Amazon’s response to the outbreak, which that has infected more than 1.8 million people globally and led to more than 115,000 deaths. – Reuters
+Some unions and elected officials have criticised Amazon’s response to the outbreak, which that has infected more than 1.8 million people globally and led to more than 115,000 deaths. – Reuters